slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 Package ecosystems SHOULD support a one-to-many relationship from build artifacts to attestations to ensure that anyone is free to produce and publish any attestation they might need.
-Package ecosystems MUST provide a way to map a given artifact to corresponding build attestations.
-The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the build attestation over other attestation types) or explicit (e.g. it could happen as a de-facto standard based on where the attestation is published).
+Package ecosystems MUST provide a way to map a given artifact to corresponding provenance.
+The mappings can be either implicit (e.g. require a custom filename schema that uniquely identifies the provenance over other attestation types) or explicit (e.g. it could happen as a de-facto standard based on where the attestation is published).

-The build attestation SHOULD have a filename that is directly related to the build artifact filename.
+The provenance SHOULD have a filename that is directly related to the build artifact filename.
 For example, for an artifact `<filename>.<extension>`, the attestation is `<filename>.attestation` or some similar extension (for example [in-toto](https://in-toto.io/) recommends `<filename>.intoto.jsonl`.)

 ## Where attestations are published